 While it has a comparatively minuscule population base to draw from and is located in the deep south of New Zealand, Dunedin’s Flying Nun record label produced a string of critically acclaimed and influential guitar bands throughout the 1980s including The Chills, The Clean, The Bats, and The Gordons.
 Straitjacket Fits turned up a little later than most of The Flying Nun mainstays, but their soaring guitar rock anthems were perhaps most likely to break through to a mass audience.

-Guitarist and vocalist Shayne Carter played in The Doublehappys, formed with Wayne Elsey and a drummer nicknamed Herbie Fuckface.
+Guitarist and vocalist Shayne Carter played in The Doublehappys, formed with Wayne Elsey and a notoriously unreliable drum machine nicknamed Herbie Fuckface.
 Herbie was replaced with John Collie, but the group fizzled out after Elsey died a train accident.
 Carter and Collie recruited bassist David Wood and guitarist/vocalist Andrew Brough to form Straitjacket Fits.
-While Carter and Brough were both talented musicians in their own right, it was the unlikely synergy between them that made the group special; the nerdy looking Brough supplied chiming Byrds-like guitar and lush harmonies, while Carter played the pouting, aggressive rock star.
-They were unlikely band mates, but the tension between their approaches resulted in some great music.
+While Carter and Brough were both talented musicians in their own right, it was the unlikely synergy between them that made the group special; the bookish-looking Brough supplied chiming Byrds-like guitar and lush harmonies, while Carter played the pouting, aggressive rock star.
+They were unlikely bandmates, but the tension between their approaches resulted in some great music.

-Unfortunately the band never fulfilled their potential – their 1987 debut EP Life In One Chord is their best work, and Brough left the band after 1990 sophomore album Melt.
+Unfortunately, the band never fulfilled their potential – their 1987 debut EP Life In One Chord is their best work, and Brough left the band after the 1990 sophomore album Melt.
 Carter carried on with newly recruited guitarist Mark Peterson, but 1993’s Blow lacked the counterpoint of Brough, and Carter broke the band up in 1994.
-They reunited without Brough in 2005 for live shows, but Carter hasn’t used the name Straitjacket Fits since David Wood’s passing in 2010.
+They reunited without Brough in 2005 for live shows, but Carter has barely played as Straitjacket Fits since David Wood’s passing in 2010.

 Brough released one album of guitar pop as Bike in the late 1990s before retiring from music, while Carter resurfaced in 2001 as the electronic Dimmer with the critically acclaimed I Believe You Are A Star, and has furthered his reputation with a series of strong albums.
 The group left a handful of beloved songs; Carter’s ‘She Speeds’ was voted the 9th best New Zealand song of the 20th century, while Brough’s ‘Down In Splendour’ was 32nd.